rn1hd/rn1hd/README.md

   - Loading images for some of my notechart projects using **Adobe Photoshop**
   - Multiple difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**

+- My creative designer journey has continued on my **freelance experience** in year 2023 to deliver menu item posters which will be attached to their stores and good quality pictures using a glossy photo paper in different sizes.
+The software being used there is **Adobe InDesign**.

 - See portfolio **[here](https://github.com/rn1hd/rn1hd/tree/main/Personal%20Website/Portfolio/Creative%20Designer)**.